Woody Allen: Jazz band

-Woody Allen and his New Orleans Jazz Band have been playing each Monday evening at the Carlyle Hotel in Manhattan for many years specializing in New Orleans jazz from the early 20th century.
+Woody Allen and his New Orleans Jazz Band have been playing every Monday evening at the Carlyle Hotel in Manhattan for many years specializing in New Orleans jazz from the early 20th century.
 He plays songs by Sidney Bechet, George Lewis, Johnny Dodds, Jimmie Noone, and Louis Armstrong.
 The documentary film Wild Man Blues (directed by Barbara Kopple) chronicles a 1996 European tour by Allen and his band, as well as his relationship with Previn.
 The band released the albums The Bunk Project (1993) and the soundtrack of Wild Man Blues (1997).
+In 2005, Allen, Eddy Davis and Conal Fowkes released the trio album Woody With Strings.
 In a 2011 review of a concert by Allen's jazz band, critic Kirk Silsbee of the Los Angeles Times suggested that Allen should be regarded a competent musical hobbyist with a sincere appreciation for early jazz: "Allen's clarinet won't make anyone forget Sidney Bechet, Barney Bigard or Evan Christopher.
 His piping tone and strings of staccato notes can't approximate melodic or lyrical phrasing.
 Still his earnestness and the obvious regard he has for traditional jazz counts for something."

 Allen and his band played at the Montreal International Jazz Festival on two consecutive nights in June 2008.
 For many years he wanted to make a film about the origins of jazz in New Orleans.
 Tentatively titled American Blues, the film would follow the different careers of Louis Armstrong and Sidney Bechet.
 Allen stated that the film would cost between $80 and $100 million and is therefore unlikely to be made.